-- 1. Except as otherwise provided in this subsection, access to materials for an examination and information relating to an applicant or eligible person which are relevant to an appointing authority's decision to hire that person is limited to the appointing authority or his designated representative.
-If the name of the applicant is not disclosed and the information is used for the purposes of subparagraph 2 of paragraph (a) of subsection 1 of NAC 284.204, information relating to the education and experience of an applicant may be made available to any affected applicant, employee or the designated representative of either. - 2.
-Except as otherwise provided in subsection 3, access to an employee's file of employment containing any of the items listed in paragraphs (g) to (j), inclusive, of subsection 1 of NAC 284.718 is limited to: - (a) The employee. - (b) The employee's representative when a signed authorization from the employee is presented or is in his employment file. - (c) The appointing authority or a designated representative of the agency by which the employee is employed. - (d) The Director or his designated representative.
+1. Except as otherwise provided in this subsection, access to materials for an examination and information relating to an applicant or eligible person which are relevant to an appointing authority's decision to hire that person is limited to the appointing authority or his or her designated representative.
+If the name of the applicant is not disclosed and the information is used for the purposes of subparagraph (2) of paragraph (a) of subsection 1 of NAC 284.204, information relating to the education and experience of an applicant may be made available to any affected applicant, employee or the designated representative of either.

+2. Except as otherwise provided in subsections 3 and 4, access to an employee's file of employment containing any of the items listed in paragraphs (g) to (j), inclusive, of subsection 1 of NAC 284.718 is limited to:

+(a) The employee.

+(b) The employee's representative when a signed authorization from the employee is presented or is in his or her employment file.

+(c) The appointing authority or a designated representative of the agency by which the employee is employed.

+(d) The Administrator or a designated representative.